-- Everyone knows how to complain and the way their complaint will be handled. - Team members and volunteers will be confident about what to do when they get a complaint. - Everyone is treated equally. - Managers and Board Members can see how to improve services.
+- Everyone knows how to complain and the way their complaint will be handled. - Staff will be confident about what to do when they get a complaint. - Everyone is treated equally. - Managers and Board members can see how to improve services.

-Employees who handle complaints need to be positive, understanding, open-minded and helpful; and they should let it be seen that the Board takes complaints seriously and deals with them sympathetically.
+Staff who handle complaints need to be positive, understanding, open-minded and helpful; and they should let it be seen that the Board takes complaints seriously and deals with them sympathetically.